ryanatkn/awesome-svelte-resources/README.md

 - [`sveltedoc-parser`](https://github.com/alexprey/sveltedoc-parser)<sub>@alexprey</sub> -
   Generate a JSON documentation for a Svelte component
 - [`svelte-css-vars`](https://github.com/kaisermann/svelte-css-vars)<sub>@kaisermann</sub> -
-  Ever wanted to have reactive css variables in svelte?
+  Ever wanted to have reactive css variables in Svelte?
 What if I tell you there's a way?

 ### easily integrated state libraries